 NHS Student Bursary

 The bursary is income-assessed which means that the amount of bursary you receive will depend on your household income.
 So to work out how much you could get, you need to know who is in your household and what income counts.
 Work out your NHS funding provides details of the income assessment.
 The table below shows the amount of bursary you could receive according to your household income.

-The bursary is paid monthly over 12 months, although you may receive the first two instalments together.
+The Bursary and the NHS Grant is paid in 12 monthly instalments, although you may receive the first two instalments together.
 It is paid into your bank account once you are registered on the programme.